jbaumbach/socialtagg-web/README.md

 something cool using Node from scratch, the red-hot New Thing™ at the time.
 I've since grown to love Node and Angular, and Social Tagg has long since ceased operations, so here's my code.

-The source control system was SVN so there's not much Git history, but it's just as I left it when the startup ceased operations.

 Here are some screenshots.

 #### Home Page